-1. Smell the Flowers
+2. Smell the Flowers

-3. Stretch Your Legs
+4. Stretch Your Legs

-Head out to the high seas for the chance to catch the breathtaking views of breaching whales in the chilly Atlantic.
+Head out to the high seas this spring for the chance to catch breathtaking views of breaching whales in the Atlantic.
 Cape Cod is a world-class destination for whale watching, with a rich feeding ground offshore that attracts a large percentage of the world's whale population annually.
 In fact, Stellwagen Bank National Marine Sanctuary off Cape Cod has been named the "Best Place to See Aquatic Life" by USA Today.
 Whalewatch excursions depart weekends beginning mid-April (and daily in season) from Provincetown, Hyannis and Plymouth.

-7. Indulge in Ice Cream
+7. We all Scream for Ice Cream

 You never need a reason for ice cream, but the long days of spring are a great excuse to grab a cone or sundae.
 Cape Cod Creamery, with locations in Yarmouth and Hyannis, serves up gourmet ice cream with flavors ranging from classic chocolate and mint chip to ginger and grapenut.
 Four Seas in Centerville is one of the oldest ice cream shops in New England, and churns out homemade local favorites like black raspberry and coffee piled high on a sugar cone, as well as ice cream sandwiches and thick milkshakes.
 Not sure what flavor you want?
 Sundae School (Dennisport and Harwich Port) carries more than 25 varieties of ice cream, sherbet and frozen yogurt, as well as sundaes, frappes and ice cream pie.
 Too many ice cream spots to choose from?
 Take our short quiz to find your perfect ice cream match on Cape Cod?